 Specific Instructions to Building Occupants

-- Safely walk to the nearest exit and go to an evacuation gathering area away from the building then wait for further instructions.
+- Safely walk to the nearest exit and go to an evacuation gathering area away from the building then wait for further instructions

-- Stay out of the way of emergency personnel and vehicles and follow instructions.
+- Stay out of the way of emergency personnel and vehicles and follow instructions

 - Immediately notify University Police Department or other emergency response personnel if you know of a disabled or injured person needing assistance.

-When it is necessary to completely evacuate the campus due to emergency conditions, a systematic and controlled approach will be used.
-When campus buildings are deemed safe for occupancy, personnel will be held at their current locations pending evacuation.
-Where campus buildings are deemed unsafe the Gathering area and Staging Area system will be used.
+A controlled approach will be used when it is necessary to completely evacuation the campus due to an emergency situation.
+When campus buildings are deemed safe for occupants, employees will be held at their current locations pending evacuation.
+Where campus buildings are deemed unsafe the Evacuation Gathering Area system will be used.